Woo (band): First recordings and first album (1974-1982)

 In 1974, the Ives brothers bought their first synthesizer, the SH-3A by Roland, and a Teac 4-track tape recorder.
 The duo started to explore composing and home-studio recording.
 The Ives brothers met several nights a week in a small flat and recorded throughout the night.
 Clive was on synthesizer and percussions, Mark was on bass guitar, 12-string guitar, saxophone and clarinet.
 The material of the first recordings are based mainly on Mark's ideas and compositions.

 Mark dictated notes and chords to Clive and the band left the recorder on, hence comments from each other and background noises became part of the songs.
-As they recorded at night, they had to keep the volume down in order not to disturb the neighbours who banged on the walls as a means of complaint.
-This impacted the sound of the band: they were forced to record very quiet tracks with soft sounds.
+As they recorded at night, they had to keep the volume down in order not to disturb the neighbours who banged on the walls to complain.
+This affected the sound of the band: they were forced to record very quiet tracks with soft sounds.
 Triangles were used instead of drums, guitars were played in picking mode and keyboards were played in a delicate way.

 In 1976, the band acquired a new synthesizer, the Roland system 100.
 It featured a sequencer that propelled the sound of the band to another dimension.
-Clive realized that the audio signal of Mark's acoustic instruments could be delivered directly to the synthesizer and its sequencer.
+Clive realised that the audio signal of Mark's acoustic instruments could be delivered directly to the synthesizer and its sequencer.
 He manipulated Mark’s playing with the help of oscillators and processors integrated in the synthesizer.
-Experimenting with this new technology offered the Ives brothers a completely new and innovative way to record their music.
+Experimenting with this new technology offered the Ives brothers a new way to record their music.

 "After our initial thrill of the wonders of recording we began to realize that with this technology at our fingertips, we could create beauty.
 Organic, unpredictable, mysterious things would happen when we allowed the technology to be set free, especially when Mark’s instruments were being treated through the sequencers and synths.
 Sometimes 1 and 1 made 3, and we were in creative heaven.
 From there the mind enters into the equation, and starts to envisage endless sounds upon sounds, combining musical influences and making them into something new …”